jakevdp/jakevdp.github.com/source/_posts/2012-08-16-memoryview-benchmarks-2.markdown

 out the distance function so that the same machinery can be used with different functions will lead to speed penalties from the inability to inline.
 C++ libraries accomplish this through compile-time conditionals (i.e. templates) but cython doesn't have this capability.
-Short of duplicating the tree framework with a new hard-coded (and thus inlinable) distance metric may be the only option.
+Duplicating the tree framework with a new hard-coded (and thus inlinable) distance metric may be the only option.
 That, or wrapping a templated C++ implementation.